ASSERT-KTH/collector-sahab/README.md

 $ sudo apt install gawk
 ```

-You also need to have ChromeDriver installed at path `/usr/share/chromedriver`
+You also need to have ChromeDriver installed at path `/usr/bin/chromedriver`.
-or `/usr/bin/chromedriver`.
 Run the following command to get it:
 ```shell
 $ sudo apt install chromium-chromedriver
 ```